AreaLayer/SecurityTokens/README.md

 Source: https://github.com/Layer2Labs/rgb-node/blob/master/README.md

  # Disclaimer
- This product will be released soon
+ This product will be released soon.
+Build a new system on Bitcoin